 Published November 2011

 Kindle and paper editions also available in Great Britain, Germany, France, Spain and Italy.
-Kindle edition available in Canada, Japan, Brazil and India..
+Kindle edition available in Canada, Japan, Brazil, Australia and India.

 Paper, 528 pages, 6" x 9"